 [The photographs on this page have been kindly contributed by David Charlesworth.]|

-Bernard Hedley Charlton was born in the July Quarter of 1885 at Guisborough, N Yorks.
+Bernard Hedley Charlton was born on the 22nd May 1885 at Guisborough, N Yorks.

 Some time between 1911 and 1914, he was appointed Manager of Messrs S B Samuelson’s Hedley Hope Collieries, Co Durham. |